GovTechSG/mcf-devops-checkin/README.md

 ## Context

-Now that you've added some DevOps tooling to this project, it's time to document it!
+Now that you've added some DevOps tooling to this project, it's time to document it together with the poorly documented code.

 ## Task